Zyzonix/earlybird/README.md

 * Move all install instructions to an installation file
 * Provide current power status on startpage (required JS)
 * Add comment section to each entry in client.ini that is later presented on the webclient for an easier identifying
+* Add option to set timestamp for autowakeup, should include also weekdays

 ----